hello. my name is jeremy, and this is a rarely updated list of cool

 things i have done in my spare time.

-my most recent, ambitious, and unexpectedly successful project is my
+my most ambitious and unexpectedly successful project is my

 attempt to bring back the anarchic spirit of mid-90s shareware with my